- Average Point Score: 4.0

 Psychology is an extremely popular subject at A level.
 It is a science with cutting edge research that has real world applications to issues in everyday life, ranging from artiﬁcial intelligence to social change.

 Psychologists ask interesting questions regarding human behaviour.
-For example:

 - Why is it that some people suffer from stress and mental illness?